 The faculty of Muir College established its general-education program to guide students toward a broad and liberal education while allowing substantial choice in the development of that education.
 Muir students have the responsibility and flexibility to customize their general-education courses within a broad framework of learning.

-General-education requirements at Muir College include the completion of one three-quarter sequence from each of the following areas:
+General-education requirements at Muir College include the completion of one three-quarter sequence from each of the following categories:

 - Category I: Social Sciences

 - Category II: Mathematics or Natural Sciences

 In addition, students must complete Category III, which consists of two three-quarter sequences chosen from two of the three following areas:

 - Fine Arts